rmgk/consysT-project.github.io/install.md

 show_downloads: true
 ---

-If you want to use **consysT** in your Java project you have to download and build the sources.
+If you want to use ConSysT in your Java project you have to download and build the sources.
 As we are using the popular build tool [Apache Maven](https://maven.apache.org), the installation is simple and easy.
-This page explains how to install **consysT** and how to use it in your project.
+This page explains how to install ConSysT and how to use it in your project.

-# How to install **consysT**?
+# How to install ConSysT?

 *(The following instructions have been tested with Linux Mint 19)*